 One of the things that drew me to gardening was the freedom to create.
-I am not a skilled artist, nor I am good at looking at an interior space and envisioning the perfect paint color, or furniture choices.
-For the first half of my life, I was a frustrated designer.
-I was never satisfied with my creative projects, until I discovered gardening.
+I am not a skilled artist, nor am I good at looking at an interior space and envisioning the perfect paint color, or furniture choices.
+For the first half of my life, I was never satisfied with the results of any creative project, until I discovered gardening.

-Gardening at its essence is not about perfection, it is about life (and as we all know life is far from perfect).
-Plants want to grow.
+Gardening is not about the pursuit of perfection, it is about learning to appreciate the life cycle of the plants we choose for our garden spaces.
 The mysterious thing that happens when you plant a seed has very little to do with gardening skill.
 This can be an epiphany to those of us who have to work hard at other things in life.

 Plants allow you to make mistakes.
 If I plant a camellia and I see that it is in too much sun, I can move it.
 If I’ve planted a small bed of flowers and it doesn’t look right, I can rearrange it.
 If I decide that I don’t like yellow-flowered perennials anymore, I can give them to a fellow gardener, and plant something different.